damolinx/vscode-macros/README.md

 # Macro Libraries

-A *macro library* is simply a folder registered in the `macros.sourceDirectories` setting.
-Any JavaScript or TypeScript file directly under these folders (no recursive discovery) is considered a macro.
-Additionally, the extension automatically adds files (e.g. `jsconfig.json`, `global.d.ts`) to support development.
+A *library* is a folder path registered in the `macros.sourceDirectories` setting.
+Any JavaScript or TypeScript file **directly** under these folders (no recursive discovery) is considered a macro.
+Macro libraries are the core of managing your macros, and the [Macro Explorer](#macro-explorer-view) view itself.

-Macro libraries are the core of managing your macros, and the [Macro Explorer](#macro-explorer-view) view itself, with a *virtual* **Temporary** library used to manage all *untitled* documents.
+The extension adds specific files (e.g. `jsconfig.json`, `global.d.ts`) to library folders to support development.
+These files are automatically updated when new versions are available.
+If you want to customize or control when updates happen, disable the `macros.sourceDirectoriesVerification` setting, and use the **Setup Folder for Development** command to run the update on demand.

-When a macro file is saved to disk, and it does not belong to a registered library, it will cause for some features to be automatically disabled for them.
+The virtual **Temporary** library is used to manage all *untitled* documents.
+Macro documents that have not been saved to the file-system, and that do not belong to a library, will have some features automatically disabled for them.

 [↑ Back to top](#table-of-contents)

 ## Adding a Library

-* **Option 1**: Use the **Add Folder…** action from [Macro Explorer](#macro-explorer-view) view title bar.
+* **Option 1**: From [Macro Explorer](#macro-explorer-view) view title bar, use the **Add Folder…** action.

-* **Option 2**: Use the **Macros: Add Folder…** command the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+* **Option 2**: From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), use the **Macros: Add Folder…** command.

 * **Option 3**: Edit the `macros.sourceDirectories` setting.
 You can use the **Macros: Source Directories** entry in the [Settings Editor](https://code.visualstudio.com/docs/configure/settings).

-The `macros.sourceDirectories` setting supports using tokens like `${workspaceFolder}` or `${userHome}` for dynamic resolution, e.g. `${workspaceFolder}/.macros` if you use that pattern to save macros in your workspaces.
-A missing folder won't lead to error, just to an empty library node.
-The latter behavior allows to easily create the folder in the filesystem by just adding a macro.
+The `macros.sourceDirectories` setting supports tokens like `${workspaceFolder}` or `${userHome}` for dynamic resolution, e.g. `${workspaceFolder}/.macros`.
+A missing folder will not lead to errors, just to an empty library node.

 [↑ Back to top](#table-of-contents)

 ## Removing a Library

-* **Option 1**: Use the **Delete** action from the context menu of the given library from [Macro Explorer](#macro-explorer-view) view.
+* **Option 1**: From [Macro Explorer](#macro-explorer-view) view, use the **Delete** action in the context menu of a library.
- * This only deletes the relevant entry from the `macros.sourceDirectories` setting, it does not delete the folder.
+ * This deletes the registration entry from the `macros.sourceDirectories` setting, it does not delete the folder.

 * **Option 2**: Edit the `macros.sourceDirectories` setting.
 You can use the **Macros: Source Directories** entry in the [Settings Editor](https://code.visualstudio.com/docs/configure/settings).